The author is a guitarist and bassist with over 35 years of experience as a musician.

 Then there are more serious battery-powered amps.
 These are more like small practice amps, with different amp models and effects to shape your sound.
 Usually under 10 watts and with 6- or 8-inch speakers, they are hardly gig-worthy, but certainly good enough for jamming with friends in the backyard, on the beach, or in the park.
 The Peavey Nano Vypyr fits into this group.

-The Fender Mustang Mini, Roland Micro Cube and Line 6 Micro Spider are all comparable amplifiers, but I chose the Nano Vypyr because it has solid-state distortion (compared to digital), the largest speaker of the lot, and it is very easy to use.
+The Fender Mustang Mini, Roland Micro Cube, and Line 6 Micro Spider were all comparable amplifiers, but I chose the Nano Vypyr because it has solid-state distortion (compared to digital), the largest speaker of the lot, and is very easy to use.

 Truthfully, I think would have been happy with any of those amps, but so far I'm glad I chose the Peavey.

 Basic Overview and Thoughts

 The Nano Vypyr puts out an earth-shaking 7 watts of power through an 8-inch speaker.
 It doesn't seem like much, but this little amp sounds pretty darned good for its size.
 The cabinet also has a tilt-back design, so you can point the speaker up at you.
 I'm actually using that feature more than I thought I would.

 At a weight of only 10 pounds and with a sturdy handle on top this little guy is easy to tote around.
 When I bought it I also purchased a 10-foot instrument cable, so I can pack the cable and everything else I need in a gig bag and easily carry a guitar and the Nano Vypyr anywhere I want to go.